Corylus colurna: Propagation

-The most common form of propagation for Corylus colurna is by seed.
+The most common form of propagation is by seed.
 It is best sown as soon as it is harvested in autumn in a cold frame.
 The seed will germinate in late winter or spring.
 If starting with a stored seed, the seed should be pre-soaked in warm water for 48 hours and then given 2 weeks warm followed by 3 to 4 months cold stratification.
-This will allow the seed to germinate in 1 to 6 months if kept at 20 °C. Once the seed is large enough to handle, pick the seedlings out into individual pots and grow them on in a cold frame or sheltered place outdoors for their first winter.
-You can plant the seed into their permanent positions in late spring or early summer.
+This will allow the seed to germinate in 1 to 6 months if kept at 20 °C. Once the seedlings are large enough to handle, pick the seedlings out into individual pots and grow them on in a cold frame or sheltered place outdoors for their first winter.
+The seedlings can be planted into their permanent positions in late spring or early summer.

 Uses

 Besides its use as a single-stem rootstock for C. avellana, C. colurna is widely cultivated as an ornamental tree in Europe and North America.
 It is very tolerant of difficult growing conditions in urban situations, which in recent decades has increased its popularity in civic planting schemes.
-Turkish hazel makes a good shade tree since it produces very dense shade, and its narrow crown and ability to withstand air-pollution make it well suited for use as a street tree in urban areas.
+Turkish hazel makes a good shade tree since it produces dense shade, and its narrow crown and ability to withstand air pollution make it well suited for use as a street tree in urban areas, or a specimen tree in parks.
 It makes a rather formal statement in the landscape due to the tight, consistently-shaped, narrow crown.
-It is well suited for areas which have restricted overhead.
-Corylus colurna is also used in different sized parking lot islands and a variety of wide lawns.
-It is recommended for a buffer strip around parking lots or highways.
-Also it is used as a street tree, specimen tree, or in sidewalk cut outs.
-Other landscape uses for C. colurna are for fruit, difficult and dry sites, naturalistic areas, and street trees.
+Other landscape uses for C. colurna are for fruit, difficult and dry sites, and naturalistic areas.